boltlabs-inc/libzkchannels/README.md

 	// internally, it generates a new state (new revocation lock and secret, etc) let (nonce, session_id) = zkproofs::pay::customer_prepare(&mut rng, &mut channel_state, 10, &mut cust_state).unwrap();

-	// merchant generates a pay token mask and return a commitment to the customer let pay_mask_com = zkproofs::pay::merchant_prepare(&session_id, nonce, 10, &mut merch_state).unwrap();
+	// merchant checks the revealed nonce and verifies that payment request is OK let is_ok = zkproofs::pay::merchant_prepare(&session_id, nonce, 10, &mut merch_state).unwrap();

 Now proceed with executing a payment

-	// customer generates a payment proof for specified amount and generates a new customer state that reflects the payment let (payment, new_cust_state) = zkproofs::pay::customer_update_state(&mut channel_state, &channel_token, 10, &mut cust_state);
+	// customer generates a payment proof for the specified amount and generates a new customer state that reflects the payment let (payment, new_cust_state) = zkproofs::pay::customer_update_state(&mut channel_state, &channel_token, 10, &mut cust_state);

 	// merchant checks payment proof and returns a new close token if valid